Southern Utah University

 Course Requirements

-Experiential projects - Applied understanding of principles and practices of city management, including real-world problem-solving, community engagement, collaboration and communication, and political environments.
+Experiential project - Applied understanding of principles and practices of city management, including real-world problem-solving, community engagement, collaboration and communication, and political environments.

 Simulated city management - Enhanced understanding of strategic planning, problem-solving skills, trade-off considerations, risk assessment, adaptability and resilience, and reflection and improvement.